Quantum key distribution with correlated sources: Results

-and then she sends systems $B_k$ and $E$ to Bob over a quantum channel.
-In this equation, we need to know a lower bound on the coefficient $a_j$ (here, we take $a_j$ as a non-negative number satisfying $0 \le a_j \le 1$, which is possible by appropriately choosing the phase of the states in Eq.~(\ref{eq:main})) and a full characterisation of the density operator of the qubit $B_k$ derived from the state $\ket{\phi_j}_{C_kB_k}$.
-We note, however, that the latter assumption can be relaxed by using the work in \cite{nagamatsu,mizutani}.
-The subscript $C_kB_kE$ stands for all the systems that Alice prepares depending on $j$, which include not only the $k^{\text{th}}$ qubit (system $B_k$) that she sends to Bob but also the system $C_k$, which is needed for purifying the state of system $B_k$, and $E$ is Eve's system.
-System $E$ includes the systems sent by Alice and the ancilla systems kept in Eve's lab.
-Most importantly, we remark that Eq.~(\ref{eq:main}) shows the most general state that can be prepared in a QKD protocol, representing most of the imperfections that a source possibly entails.
-This is so because we include Alice's and Eve's ancilla systems, thus purifying the state.
-Also, Eq.~(\ref{eq:main}) simply decomposes a state $\ket{\psi_j}_{C_kB_kE}$ in a given Hilbert space into a direct sum of two states, one of them in a qubit space, which can always be done for an appropriate choice of $a_j$ with $0 \le a_j \le 1$.
+Here, we take $a_j$ as a non-negative number satisfying $0 \le a_j \le 1$, which is possible by appropriately choosing the global phase of the states.
+The subscript $C_kB_kE$ stands for all the systems, which include not only the $k^{\text{th}}$ qubit (system $B_k$) that Alice sends to Bob over the quantum channel but also the system $C_k$, which is needed for purifying the state of system $B_k$, and $E$ is a system that includes Eve's system.
+System $E$ includes the systems sent by Alice over the quantum channel, such as, the back-reflected light from a possible THA, and the ancilla systems kept in Eve's lab.
+As we will discuss further later, in general, this system also includes Alice's ancilla systems employed in the virtual entanglement-based protocol, which is equivalent to the actual protocol.
+Some of the latter systems store the setting information for all the pulses sent before the $k^{\rm th}$ pulse.
+This means, in particular, that $\ket{\lambda}_{E}$ could depend on the setting choices for all the previous pulses.
+If it is not possible to find such a state, then $a_j$ becomes simply zero.
+From construction, Eq.~(\ref{eq:main}) is the most general state that can be prepared in a QKD protocol.
+In other words, Eq.~(\ref{eq:main}) simply decomposes a state $\ket{\psi_j}_{C_kB_kE}$ in a given Hilbert space into two states, each of which belongs to an orthogonal space.
+Precisely, one of them is the qubit state $\ket{\phi_j}_{C_k B_k}\ket{\lambda}_E$ (as the set of states $\{\ket{\phi_j}_{C_k B_k}\ket{\lambda}_E\}_j$ constitutes a qubit space), with $\ket{\lambda}_E$ being a state independent of the $k^{\rm th}$ setting choice, and the other is the setting-dependent side-channel state $\ket{\phi_j^\perp}_{C_k B_k E}$ that corresponds to unwanted and possibly unknown modes.
+This decomposition can always be done for an appropriate choice of $a_j$ with $0 \le a_j \le 1$.
+The characterisation of $\ket{\phi_j^\perp}_{C_kB_kE}$ is not required for the RT, and, in particular, no relationships between the states $\ket{\phi_j^\perp}_{C_kB_kE}$ and $\ket{\phi_{\tilde j}^\perp}_{C_kB_kE}$, and between $\ket{\phi_j}_{C_kB_kE}$ and $\ket{\phi_{\tilde j}^\perp}_{C_kB_kE}$ for $j \neq \tilde j$ are required, where $\tilde j$ represents a different setting choice to $j$.
+To use the RT, we only need to know a lower bound on the coefficient $a_j$ in Eq.~(\ref{eq:main}) and a full characterisation of the density operator of the qubit $B_k$.
+The main contribution of our work is to show that one can accommodate the effect of pulse correlations through the parameter $a_j$ in Eq. (\ref{eq:main}).